If you are a gardener, then you know the importance of soil.

-Cover each container tightly with aluminium foil.
-Place the lid on cooker and leave the steam valve open to allow the steam to vent.
+Cover each container tightly with aluminum foil.
+Place the lid on the cooker and leave the steam valve open to allow the steam to vent.
 Adjust the heat source and leave the soil to sterilize at 10lbs for 15 to 30 minutes.

-Finally, remove the heat source and keep the sterilized soil covered until it is the right time to use.
+Finally, remove the heat source and keep the sterilized soil covered until it is the right time to use it.

 4) Sterilize Soil with an Oven

-It is one of the best methods to remove bacteria and many other micro-organisms.
-Moreover, you can proceed the method into indoor.
+It is one of the best methods to remove bacteria and many other microorganisms.
+Moreover, you can proceed with the method indoor.
 You have to maintain the following procedure step by step: